 Hello World!
-Processing from Ultra_Lab on Vimeo.
-Hello World!
 Processing is a documentary on creative coding that explores the role that ideas such as process, experimentation and algorithm play in this creative field featuring artists, designers and code enthusiasts.
 Based on a series of interviews to some of the leading figures of the Processing open programming platform community, the documentary is built itself as a continuous stream of archived references, projects and concepts shared by this community.

 Qeexo wants to bring new dimensions of touch to interactive surfaces, and make better use of the natural richness of our hands!
 Fingers have many “modes” – they do not just poke, as contemporary touchscreen interaction would suggest, but also flick, rub, knock, grasp, and many other actions.